Patch Patterns

 6. Removed Dangerous Functionality

 Pattern: An entire IOCTL handler, code path, or exported function is deleted.
-The patch doesn't fix the vulnerability -- it removes the attack surface.
+The patch does not fix the vulnerability; it removes the attack surface entirely.

 Where it appears: BYOVD drivers after disclosure.
-Microsoft's Vulnerable Driver Blocklist entries also fall into this category -- they prevent the driver from loading at all.
+Microsoft's Vulnerable Driver Blocklist entries also fall into this category, preventing the driver from loading at all.
+This is the bluntest patch pattern, and the only correct response when the functionality is dangerous by design.
+There is no safe way to expose physical memory mapping to userland.

 CVE examples: